MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 Release to address customer issues with migrations.

-- When Downloading User Logs in zip format, if the source and destination directories are too long (their) system cannot open the (downloaded) zip file because there is a filename length limitation of 255 characters (in zip files).
-This is now fixed, they can download and open zip file (even when source and destination directories are very long).
+- When Downloading User Logs in zip format, if the source and destination directories are too long (their) system can't open the (downloaded) zip file because there's a filename length limitation of 255 characters (in zip files).
+This is now fixed, they can download and open zip file (even when source and destination directories are long).
 - When scanning is done on a migration/schedule the scanner reports are generated and available for download in the Migration Manager UI.
 The generated reports include a Common Path report that was missing a new line character at the end of the headers, causing a malformed row formatting with the first common path record in the same row as the header.
 A fix has been implemented to ensure the report is presented in proper CSV format and is readable.

 ## Backend v1.15.7 (April 23, 2020)